Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 print(f"Max drawdown : {max_drawdown:.1f} USD")
 # >>> Max drawdown : 41.1 USD
 ```
-In this toy example, the max drawdown is 41.1 USD, which means that at some point in the last month, the portfolio was down 41.1 USD from its peak value.
+In this toy example, the max drawdown is 41.1 USD, which means that at some point in the last month, the portfolio was down 40 bucks from its peak value.

 ## Sharpe Ratio

 *The Sharpe ratio is a measure of risk-adjusted return, which is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
 It's a good measure to compare different strategies or portfolios, the higher the Sharpe ratio, the better the risk-adjusted return.*<br> ^What this chatgpt verbiage is saying is that the sharpe ratio compares your return to something risk-free, divided by the volatility.
-To maximize the sharpe ratio, you want to maximize your return against the default risk-free and minimize your volatility.
-It makes more sense to use this ratio to compare 2 strats rather than a standalone number. <br>
+To maximize the sharpe ratio, you want to maximize your return against the default risk-free and minimize your volatility (Nb : usually, it makes more sense to use this ratio to compare 2 strats rather than a standalone number). <br>

 We can start by computing few useful stats :